Ransomware Response Plan: 6 Phases From Attack to Recovery

 Initial access brokers (IABs) are cybercriminals who specialize in breaking into corporate networks and selling that access to ransomware operators.
 They harvest credentials through phishing and infostealer malware, then sell network access on dark web marketplaces.
 Your stolen credentials can circulate for weeks before a ransomware group purchases them.

-According to Beazley Security, nearly 50% of ransomware attacks in Q3 2025 used stolen VPN credentials as the entry point.
+Stolen VPN credentials are the most common entry point for ransomware, according to multiple incident response firms.
 These credentials came from infostealer malware that harvested them weeks earlier.

-For a detailed breakdown of how the infostealer-to-ransomware pipeline works, see our ransomware trends analysis.
 The key point for response planning: attackers are usually inside your network longer than you think.
 Your response plan needs to account for that.
+For a detailed breakdown of how this pipeline works, see our ransomware trends analysis.

 What Are the Six Phases of a Ransomware Response Plan?